RyXeleron/ExecStats/README.md

 38. **Nezur**
     - **Status**: Working, detected.
-    - **Details**: Originally known for being an AI-based Aimbot that uses core technology from Aimmy.
-Now an external executor with around 60% UNCs.
+    - **Details**: Originally known as an AI-based Aimbot that uses core technology from Aimmy, it now has an external executor with around 60% UNCs.
     - **Supports**: PC

 39. **Custom Name (CN)**
     - **Status**: Patched (inactive).
-    - **Details**: CN, a powerful level 5 executor, is currently inactive and no longer supported.
+    - **Details**: CN, a powerful level 5 executor, is inactive and no longer supported.
     - **Supports**: PC

 40. **Flint / "Incognito V2"**